lucastaniolo/hurry_plants/README.md

 Most assets are sufixed with sufixes being generally an acronym of the asset type preceded by underscores.
 That way, assets with similar names or variations and all its related content(materials, textures, etc) can stay close to each other inside the project directory folders.

-### 1.1 Base Asset Name - `baseAssetName_variation__suffix(Asset Type)_subcategory(Asset Type)`
+### 1.1 Base Asset Name - `baseAssetName_variation_suffix(File Extension Sub-Type)_subcategory(File Extension Sub-Type)`

-*Note that suffix is preceded by two underscores*

 All assets should have a _Base Asset Name_.
 A Base Asset Name represents a logical grouping of related assets.
-Any asset that is part of this logical group should follow the the standard of `baseAssetName_variation__suffix(Asset Type)_subcategory(Asset Type)`.
+Any asset that is part of this logical group should follow the the standard of `baseAssetName_variation_suffix(File Extension Sub-Type)_subcategory(File Extension Sub-Type)`.

-Keeping the pattern `baseAssetName_variation__suffix(Asset Type)_subcategory(Asset Type)` in mind and using common sense is generally enough to warrant good asset names.
+Keeping the pattern `baseAssetName_variation_suffix(File Extension Sub-Type)_subcategory(File Extension Sub-Type)` in mind and using common sense is generally enough to warrant good asset names.
 Here are some detailed rules regarding each element.

-Suffix is determined by the asset type following the Asset Name Modifier Tables.
-The reason why two underscores are used before the Asset Type Suffix is to safeguard against situations where the variation could mess the desired order to keep similar assets organized inside the folder.
-Examples below.

 `baseAssetName` should be determined by short and easily recognizable name related to the context of this group of assets.
 For example, if you had a character named `bossPlant`, all of `bossPlant`'s assets would have the _Base Asset Name_ of `bossPlant`.